Sacramento County has proclaimed a public health emergency and a local emergency in its response to COVID-19, also known as 2019 novel coronavirus.

 There is no higher priority to the Cosumnes CSD than the health and safety of our community and employees.
 The Cosumnes CSD has been following guidance from the Centers for Disease Control (CDC), the California Department of Public Health, and the Sacramento County Public Health Department, to protect public health and fight the spread of COVID-19 in our community.

-The following Cosumnes CSD facilities, events and programs are closed until further notice.
 Because the situation continues to evolve rapidly, we may reevaluate and decide to modify these measures based on guidance from public health officials.
 We will communicate any changes with you as we normally would.

-While our facilities are closed, we are pleased to serve you by phone between the hours of 8 am and 5 pm, Monday through Friday, at the numbers listed below:
+We are pleased to serve you by phone between the hours of 8 am and 5 pm, Monday through Friday, at the numbers listed below:

 Participants in any programs that are canceled or postponed will receive a credit on their account during this time period.
 Rental fees for cancelled events will also be refunded, even if they are within the no-cancellation period.
-Please give us a call at (916) 405-5600 for any questions.

 Public health officials recognize that social distancing can take a toll during these high-stress and anxiety-producing public health emergencies.
 It remains permissible to go on a walk, exercise outside, and just get outdoors, so long as you do not congregate in a group and maintain at least 6 feet of distance between you and other people.